ibm-cloud-docs/EventStreams/schema_registry.md

 The two stages of deletion are done by having an enabled or disabled status associated with both artifacts and versions (first stage), and deleting APIs for resources and versions (second stage).

-An artifact or version that has been disabled can be discovered using a ‘state’ property that is returned by operations that list artifacts or versions, or by getting the details of an artifact or version.
+An artifact or version that was disabled can be discovered using a ‘state’ property that is returned by operations that list artifacts or versions, or by getting the details of an artifact or version.
 Disabled schemas count towards the schema quota of 1000 schemas per Enterprise instance.

 ## Enabling the Schema Registry
 {: #enabling_schema_registry}